google/bloaty/doc/how-bloaty-works.md

 How does the base map store translation info?
 I left one thing out about `RangeMap` above.
 In addition to storing a label for every region, it can also (optionally) store a member called `other_start`.
-This is the offset in the other space where this range maps to.
+This stores the corresponding offset in the other space, and lets you translate addresses from one to the other.
+The `other_start` member is only used in the base map.

 We build the base map by scanning either the segments (program headers) or sections of the binary.
 These give both VM address and file offset for regions